jcmoraisjr/haproxy-ingress/README.md

 * http://cbonte.github.io/haproxy-dconv/1.7/configuration.html#5.2-cookie
 * https://www.haproxy.com/blog/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/

+### Auth TLS

+Configure client authentication with X509 certificate.
+The following headers are added to the request:

+* `X-SSL-Client-SHA1`: Hex encoding of the SHA-1 fingerprint of the X509 certificate
+* `X-SSL-Client-DN`: Distinguished name of the certificate
+* `X-SSL-Client-CN`: Common name of the certificate

+The prefix of the header name can be configured with [`ssl-headers-prefix`](#ssl-headers-prefix) configmap option, which defaults to `X-SSL`.

+The following annotations are supported:

+* `ingress.kubernetes.io/auth-tls-cert-header`: if true HAProxy will add `X-SSL-Client-Cert` http header with a base64 encoding of the X509 certificate provided by the client.
+Default is to not provide the client certificate.
+* `ingress.kubernetes.io/auth-tls-error-page`: optional URL of the page to redirect the user if he doesn't provide a certificate or the certificate is invalid.
+* `ingress.kubernetes.io/auth-tls-secret`: mandatory secret name with `ca` key providing all certificate authority bundles used to validate client certificates.

+See also client cert [sample](/examples/auth/client-certs).

 ### Limit

 Configure rate limit and concurrent connections per client IP address in order to mitigate DDoS attack.